History of Wollondilly Leisure Centre

 Swimmers of this generation and later will never know the thrill of diving into an unheated pool at 6am.

-The shallow learners pool was situated around where the roundabout and drop off area is today.
+The shallow learners pool was situated approximately where the roundabout and drop off area is today.

 There was no shortage of shade and seating areas with each decade seen a table or chair pop up at random places.